Artificially intelligent agents in the social and behavioral sciences: A history and outlook: The age of big data

 \subsection{Advancements in (un)supervised learning}

 The big-data era did not happen so much because of breakthroughs in machine learning (ML) algorithms as the ability to scale old ones to orders-of-magnitude larger datasets.
 The resurgence and mainstream adoption of \textit{deep learning}~\cite{hinton_deep_learning,schmidhuber,lecun2015deep} is probably the best example of this.
 In 2012, AlexNet, a deep-learning architecture developed by Krizhevsky, Sutskever, and Hinton, won an esteemed computer vision challenge by a legendary margin~\cite{krizhevsky2012imagenet}.
-AlexNet demonstrated the efficacy of graphics processing units for training deep neural networks, which put a renewed emphasis on hardware.
+AlexNet demonstrated the efficacy of graphics processing units for training deep neural networks, thereby placing renewed emphasis on hardware.
 Following AlexNet, subsequent key innovations included the development of convolutional neural network architectures such as VGGNet~\cite{simonyan2014very,schmidhuber}, GoogLeNet with inception modules~\cite{szegedy2015going}, and ResNet, which introduced the residual learning framework that enabled unprecedented network depths~\cite{he2016deep}.
 These developments established deep-learning architectures in computer vision with extensive industrial applications in autonomous vehicles, facial recognition, mass surveillence~\cite{kalluri2025computer}, and image-based diagnostics.

 Parallel advancements occurred in natural language processing (NLP), marked notably by the introduction of recurrent neural network architectures like ``long short-term memory'' networks for sequence modeling tasks~\cite{lstm,schmidhuber}.
 This progress invigorated machine translation, speech recognition, and language modeling~\cite{graves2013speech}.
 The release of Word2Vec by Mikolov \textit{et al.}~\cite{mikolov2013efficient}, which efficiently generated word embeddings that capture semantic relationships, transformed NLP methodologies and laid the groundwork for later embedding-based models.
-By 2017, the introduction of transformer models, particularly the seminal ``Attention is all you need'' paper by Vaswani \textit{et al.}~\cite{attention}, took AI closer to being generative in a meaningful way, paving the way for large language models like GPT and BERT.
+By 2017, the introduction of transformer models, particularly the seminal ``Attention is all you need'' paper by Vaswani \textit{et al.}~\cite{attention}, took AI closer to being generative in a meaningful way.
+At the time of writing, almost all new conversational AI platforms build transformer units.